dtabas/eep555uw/_notebooks/assignment_5.md

 ### Problem 3a

-In this problem we're going to look at the effect of an outlier on SVM and logistic regression.
-First, using the solution to the bonus problem in Homework 5, plot the data and the decision boundaries for both the SVM and logistic regression classifiers from problem 2.
+Plot the training data and the decision boundaries for both the SVM and logistic regression classifiers.
+Use sklearn’s model_object.decision_function() method to draw the decision boundaries of each model.
+A tutorial can be found [here](https://scikit-learn.org/stable/auto_examples/svm/plot_separating_hyperplane.html) for plotting an SVM’s decision function.
+The procedure for drawing the decision boundary is identical for the logistic regression model.

 ```python
 #insert your code here